 Kids love a theme.
 Not for nothing, most kindergartens organise their leisurely time around themes such as a favourite movie, a festivity, or a beloved food.

 Ask your little ones what they would like their yard to look like, and make sure to designate at least one area that is just for that.
 And of course, let them have as big a part as possible in the creative process.
 If you are wondering about how to best help pick a design, I have seen a lot of hot tips regarding garden edging and border garden designs on this website: www.garden-lawn-edging.co.uk.
 I am sure you will find so many valuable and innovative ideas specifically suited to your needs.
+If you are looking at creating a play space then look for equipment such as the Berg Playbase which will last for years and is expandable.

 The fun of planting a garden or indulging in garden edging is that it is a gift that keeps on giving.
-The preliminary planning and mocking up of the garden areas is every bit as fun to kids as actually putting their hands in the dirt and plant flowers.
+The preliminary planning and mocking up of the garden areas is every bit as fun to kids as actually putting their hands in the dirt and planting flowers.
 More fun comes from watching those seeds turn into plants and, around harvesting time, the whole family can have a field day collecting the ripe flowers and produce.

 What’s better than a day spent harvesting fruits and vegetables grown in your very own garden?
 A night of gathering and cooking as a family, of course.